alevchuk/lindy-effect/R/README.md

 ## To use R

-To use R, change into the R user account:
+Now, to use R, simply change into the R user account:
 ```
 sudo su -l r
 ```